mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 I am a Ph.D. student at the University of Amsterdam where I work on multimodal machine learning in the context of information retrieval.
 I am supervised by [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/), and mentored by [Andrew Yates](https://andrewyates.net/).

 I hold a master's degree in Artificial Intelligence from KU Leuven, Belgium, and a bachelor's degree in [Computational Linguistics](https://education.nsu.ru/linguistics/) from Novosibirsk State University (Novosibirsk, Russia).
+I am a current intern at Google where I am part of the Gemini team.
-During my Ph.D., I interned at Bloomberg AI with Shuo Zhang and Edgar Meij and at Amazon Alexa with Svitlana Vakulenko and Gabriella Kazai.
+Besides, during my Ph.D., I interned at Bloomberg AI with Shuo Zhang and Edgar Meij and at Amazon Alexa with Svitlana Vakulenko and Gabriella Kazai.
 During my master's, I interned at [LIIR at KU Leuven](https://liir.cs.kuleuven.be/) under the supervision of [Artuur Leeuwenberg](https://scholar.google.com/citations?user=6LJOqYwAAAAJ&hl=nl) and [Marie-Francine Moens](https://people.cs.kuleuven.be/~sien.moens/).
 Apart from that, in the summer of 2018, I interned at ETH Zurich with [Gunnar Rätsch](https://scholar.google.com/citations?user=tQuQ1FwAAAAJ).
 I was born in Ukraine and grew up in the Far North of Siberia, Russia.
+I am committed to creating a workspace that is both diverse and inclusive.
+As such, I am a mentor within the [Inclusive AI](https://ivi.fnwi.uva.nl/ellis/inclusive-ai/) initiative.

 More details are in my [CV](/files/cv.pdf).